Complete the form below to ask us a question or make an enquiry. We’ll get back to you via phone or email as soon as possible.

 In Jacob’s case, the HIE could have been avoided and those involved in his medical care failed to appreciate signs that he was in distress during labour and deliver him earlier.
 As such, his severe brain damage and resultant cerebral palsy diagnosis were wholly avoidable.

-It was privilege to represent him in his medical negligence claim.
+It was a privilege to represent him in his medical negligence claim.
 It is hoped that he will continue to overcome his difficulties and be able to access the support he needs to have a fulfilling and rewarding life.

 How we can help